-- Another easy to miss example is the apple-peeling machine on Badger's desk in the pilot.
-On first glance it's just a weird instrument, but in the light of this trope and Badger's character, it becomes apparent that it's one of his ways to demonstrate his higher status.
+- Another easy-to-miss example is the apple-peeling machine on Badger's desk in the pilot.
+At first glance, it's just a weird instrument, but in the light of this trope and Badger's character, it becomes apparent that it's one of his ways to demonstrate his higher status.

 - Stargate SG-1 has an odd example.
 A Big Eater Goa'uld is unfamiliar with and can easily be bribed by foods he's never heard of... like chicken and turkey.
 We don't know much about the ecology of most planets in the galaxy, but apparently the Transplanted Humans that make up 90 percent of all aliens didn't take any fowl with them.

-- In Paranoia real food, as with everything, is distributed according to security clearance.
+- With most of society living in a massive underground supercity, real food grown in hydroponic gardens are considered a rare luxury, and are distributed according to security clearance.
 Infrareds get nothing, Reds get real food as a reward, and so on up; it isn't until Blue that a clone gets nothing but real food.